This post may contain affiliate links. Read our disclosure here.

-12. Houston Zoo: The Houston Zoo is free the first Tuesday of every month from 2 p.m. until closing.
+12. Houston Zoo: The Houston Zoo is free the first Tuesday September through May after noon until closing.
+In January the free Tuesday afternoon is on the second Tuesday.
 Taking the family to the zoo can be quite pricey, so this is an awesome freebie.

 14. Kemah Boardwalk: Watch the boats and play in the fountains!
 Be sure to check for concerts and firework shows!